Cruise vocabulary, jargon or lingo – if you’re going on a cruise, you’ll want to be familiar with the cruise terminology

 You’re cruise itinerary refers to each destination/cruise port of call you’ll be visiting.

 This is the port from which your cruise will depart (ie. Miami, Fort Lauderdale, Vancouver, Barcelona etc.)

-You probably remember this one from the Love Boat, I know I do!
+You probably remember this one from “The Love Boat”.
+I know I do!
 This is individual destination where you will stop at for the day.
-Examples of cruise ports of cruise ports of call on a Caribbean cruise include Cozumel, St. Thomas, Grand Cayman and so on.
+Examples of cruise ports or ports of call on a Caribbean cruise include Cozumel, St. Thomas, Grand Cayman and so on.

-This is am organized activity you may choose to do when in a port.
-You can book these with your cruise line or on your own by doing some research online.
+This is an organized activity you may choose to do when in a port.
+You can book a shore excursion through your cruise line or on your own with a private vendor or tour company.
 Examples include a snorkeling or sightseeing excursion.

-A cruise ship will arrive at a large dock when it arrives at the cruise port.
+A cruise ship will usually arrive at a large dock when it arrives at the cruise port.

 As an example, Grand Cayman is a tender port at this time, but it looks like a new dock will be built in a couple years.